neo-mat/wordpress-file-page-cache/README.md

 ### PHP Opcache

-The PHP Opcache option enables to serve cache using WordPress `advanced-cache.php` (`WP_CACHE`) before MySQL and plugns are loaded, **with no file IO** (full memory based cache without serialization overhead).
+The PHP Opcache option enables to serve cache using WordPress `advanced-cache.php` (`WP_CACHE`) before MySQL and plugns are loaded, with **zero file IO** (full memory based cache without serialization overhead).
 The cache supports conditional requests (`304 - Not Modified`) to save bandwidth.

+When using PHP Opcache, the cache is as fast as it can be in PHP.

 ### Advanced configuration